 Your future is on the line

 The terms of your divorce matter.
 If you believe that an uncontested divorce is the right approach for your situation, it will be beneficial for both parties to carefully review the terms of the final agreement before signing and moving forward.
-It may be in your interests to discuss how you can protect yourself and your future with an experienced professional before you make a decision that could impact you long-term.
+It may be in your interests to discuss how you can protect yourself and your future with an experienced divorce attorney before you make a decision that could impact you long-term.